sophie-kiehl/MIP_280A4_Final_Project/report.md

 ## Step 2: Retrieve Illumina and Nanopore data files

-1. Enter server and navigate to directory where data files are stored
+1. Enter thoth server and navigate to directory where data files are stored

 ```
 ssh skiehl@thoth01.cvmbs.colostate.edu